Your PPV Is Leaving 50% of Your Revenue on the Table (Here's the Fix)

 The Content Hierarchy

-Subscription content (included): Regular posts that deliver on your subscription promise.
-This must be genuinely good on its own — subscribers who feel the subscription isn’t worth it won’t pay for PPV on top.
+Subscription content (included): This must be genuinely excellent on its own.
+Subscribers who feel the subscription isn’t worth it stop buying PPV and cancel.
+Your free tier is your credibility.

-Standard PPV ($5-$15): Content a step above your regular posts.
-More polished, more exclusive, or more personal.
-Available frequently — weekly or biweekly.
-There’s a reason frequent standard PPV generates more total revenue than infrequent premium — volume compounds.
+Standard PPV ($5–$15): Content a clear step above your regular posts.
+More polished, more exclusive, more personal.
+Released frequently — weekly or biweekly.
+Consistent standard PPV generates more total revenue than infrequent premium drops, because volume compounds.

 Premium PPV ($15–$50): Significant content drops — themed sets, special productions, collaboration content.
 Monthly or for special occasions.